 - wherever possible, use main routes which are more likely to have been treated

 - let someone know your destination and estimated arrival time

-- make sure you can see clearly; put your lights on to make sure others can see your vehicle
+- make sure you can see clearly, and put your lights on to make sure others can see you

 - be patient with cautious motorists

 - follow The Highway Code for driving in adverse weather conditions